WarrenPeace101/simon/README.md

-# Simon says...
+# simon-javascript
-Hey guys!
-This is my version of the Simon game!
-I hope you enjoy your stay!

-Simon says go have an awesome day!
+This deliverable demonstrates the use of basic JavaScript for interactivity.